PabloC/tutumcloud.github.io/docs/source/technical/index.rst

 Can I set my own hostname?
 --------------------------

-Yes, we support custom hostnames using CNAMES for web applications (coming soon!).
+Yes, we support custom hostnames using CNAMES for web applications.

 Do you offer redundancy?